Skip to main content

 The CEO Pay Ratio Rule

-Since 2018, the SEC has required public companies to disclose the ratio of CEO compensation to median employee pay.
-Across the 209 companies in our database, the average pay ratio is 157:1.
+Since 2018, the SEC has required public companies to disclose the ratio of CEO compensation to median employee pay in their annual proxy statement.
+Each company's ratio is in its own DEF 14A on SEC EDGAR.
 Here is how the rule works.

 What Is the CEO Pay Ratio?